ViraajJaiswal/recursion-short-questions/README.md

-# recursion-short-questions
-A couple of short python problems surrounding recursion.
+A couple of short python problems surrounding recursion including factorials, prime numbers, and summing of numbers.